-All first-year applicants who attain the minimum score for undergraduate admission on the TOEFL, IELTS, Cambridge English Linguaskill online or EmSAT are required to sit for placement tests appropriate for their intended majors as shown in the following table.
-Students who do not sit for the placement tests, with the exception of the Writing Placement Test (EPT), will be required to complete the corresponding preparatory course.
-Applicants who do not attain the required TOEFL, IELTS, Cambridge English Linguaskill online or EmSAT score but who otherwise meet AUS admission standards may be admitted to the Achievement Academy/Bridge Program at AUS.
-Please refer to the Achievement Academy section earlier in this catalog for details.
+All first-year applicants who attain the minimum score for undergraduate admission on the TOEFL, IELTS, or EmSAT (Achieve English) are required to sit for placement tests appropriate for their intended majors as shown in the following table.
+For details on registration for placement tests and placement test schedules, consult www.aus.edu/testingcenter/aus-placement-tests.
+Students who do not sit for the placement tests, with the exception of the English Placement Test (EPT), will be required to complete the corresponding preparatory course.
+Applicants who do not attain the required TOEFL, IELTS or EmSAT score but who otherwise meet AUS admission standards may be admitted to the Achievement Academy/Bridge Program at AUS.
+Please refer to the Achievement Academy section earlier in this catalog for details

-No student is allowed to sit for a placement test more than once.
+Students are not allowed to sit for a placement test more than once.
 The sole exception is for mathematics placement tests if a student is changing programs and the mathematics requirement for the new program is different.